Hypertension Control Challenge Rules & Eligibility

 - Federal contractors may not use federal funds from a contract to develop COMPETES Act Challenge applications or to fund efforts in support of a COMPETES Act Challenge submission.
 Costs associated with such activities are unallowable and are not allocable to government contracts.

 - According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection or information unless it displays a valid OMB control number.
-The valid OMB Control number for this information collection is 0920-0976 which expires July 31, 2016.
+The valid OMB Control number for this information collection is 0920-0976 which expires December 31, 2019.
 The time required to complete this information collection is estimated to be 30 minutes, including the time to review the instructions, search existing data resources, gather the data needed and complete and review the information collection.
-If you have comments concerning the accuracy or the time estimate(s) or suggestions for improving this form, please write to the US Department of Health and Human Services, OS/OCIO/PRA, 200 Independence Ave SW, Suite 336-E. Washington, DC, 20201, Attention: PRA Reports Clearance Officer.
+If you have comments concerning the accuracy or the time estimate(s) or suggestions for improving this form, please write to the U.S. Department of Health and Human Services, OS/OCIO/PRA, 200 Independence Ave SW, Suite 336-E. Washington, DC, 20201, Attention: PRA Reports Clearance Officer.

 - By participating in this Challenge: